ThatZento/otnez/README.md

 ## Customization

 - Change the bot's entire personality by editing `system_prompt.txt` only
-- Swap the model in `main.py` (one line)
+- Swap the model in `main.py` (line 203 for main, 233 for panic)
 - Add/remove commands in `main.py`
-- Modify role name, prefix, intents, etc. — all clearly marked
+- Modify role name, prefix, intents, etc.
+-
 The bot has no fixed theme out of the box.
-Make it serious, chaotic, helpful, meme-filled — whatever you want.
+Make it whatever you want.

 ## Deployment